 Day cream in combination with a mineral sun filter

 Examples of a mineral sunscreen are zinc oxide and titanium dioxide.
-These natural sunscreens work like a mirror against the sun.
-The filter is made up of all kinds of small particles that, when the filter is incorporated in a cream, you put on your skin like a protective armor.
+These natural sun filters act like a mirror against the sun.
+The filter is made up of all kinds of small particles that, when the filter is included in a cream, you put on your skin like a protective armor.
 The particles remain on your skin and ensure that the sun cannot damage the skin.
+Therefore let mineral sunburn

-When you use a sun cream with a mineral filter, it is therefore best to spread the sunscreen over your day cream.
-The beauty of a mineral sun filter is that the effect does not diminish over time and that it is still safe to use even after a year.
+When you use a sunscreen with a mineral filter, it is therefore best to spread the sunscreen over your day cream.
+The beauty of a mineral sun filter is that the effect does not diminish over time and that it is still safe to apply even after a year.

 In addition, mineral filters work immediately after you apply them because they do not have to be absorbed into the skin first.